mpr1255/death_penalty_xi_era_replication/README.md

 Whitespace was deleted with this command:
 `for f in *.txt; do tr -d " \t\n\r" < "$f" > "/path/to/dest/${f%.txt}"--clean.txt; done`

+## PRC leader collected works and Xi Jinping speeches (fully available)

+The data used for this project was pulled from a large, local database.

+The files are